-Convert barrel/hour [US] to litre/hour
+Convert barrel/hour [UK] to litre/hour

 barrel per hour